These vegan apple cinnamon scones were created in partnership with Ontario Apple Growers.

 March can be gloomy and chilly, so filling your kitchen with the smell of cinnamon and baked apples is sure to lift your spirits!
 I definitely have been succumbing to the winter blues these past couple weeks, so I hope you are all hanging in there and keeping your spirits high!
 Spring is just around the corner.
 I’ll be keeping y’all posted with how our move goes and I can’t wait to start cooking new recipes for you in the new kitchen!

-Disclaimer: These vegan apple cinnamon scones were created in partnership with Ontario Apple Growers.
+Disclaimer: These vegan apple cinnamon scones were created for Ontario Apple Growers and these photos & recipes are shared with permission from the OAG.

 - 1 tbsp flax meal